lsajid/week-4.2-python-practice/readme.md

 You currently work as a junior developer at **LearnNation**, an innovative company dedicated to building tools that make learning interactive and engaging.
 Your manager, Sarah, has assigned you your first project: creating an interactive game that helps users memorize the capitals of all 50 U.S. states.
 Here's the catch—this isn't just a learning tool for fun, but a prototype for a future educational app the company plans to release for schools across the nation.

+But not everyone will work on the actual app.
+You will be chosen based on your knowledge of Python and your ability to work with data types and data structures.

+**NOTE:** Your manager Sarah is traditional in her approach to software development.
+For this project, she wants to assess your ability to code and understand key concepts without the assistance of AI tools.
+While she recognizes the potential of AI to enhance productivity in the workplace, she believes it's crucial for junior developers to first demonstrate their core skills.
+As such, she has specifically requested that you don't use AI to create code for this project.
+This approach allows her to evaluate your fundamental coding abilities and problem-solving skills.
+You may use AI to get unstuck, but you should write the code on your own. **Make sure you can explain every line of code you write.**

 ## Project Brief

 Sarah provided the following project brief: